-Photos of gay bars, nightclubs, lounges, cabarets, and other nightlife options in Europe
+Explore photos of gay bars, nightclubs, lounges, cabarets, and other nightlife options in Europe.

 A less over-the-top, more neighborhood-y bar and cafe along Oranienstrasse, Bierhimmel (Oranienstrasse 183) is a cheap and casual spot to start off an evening (or even an afternoon) of carousing.
 Drop by this cozy storefront cafe for a glass of wine, a light snack, or a cup of coffee before venturing out to some of the saucier spots around the SO 36 section of Kreuzberg, such as Roses and Mobel-Olfe.

 Given its prosaic name, you might not expect much from this gay-ish lounge, coffeehouse, dessert venue, and restaurant on a well-trodden street in Prague's Stare Mesto, just around the corner from the Mustek metro stop.
 But Cafe Cafe (Rytirska 10, 420 224 210597) is a dapper, boisterous hangout that's favored by fashionistas in-the-know, and a mix of fabulous and wanna-be fabulous locals and tourists.
 It's not strictly a GLBT venue by any stretch, but you'll typically see plenty of "family" in here.

 The cozy dining room with giant windows overlooking a street lined with fairly posh shops is far enough from the hordes of tourists at Charles Bridge to be relatively civilized.
 Most patrons linger here over a salad, sandwich, fruit tart, or a drink from the good selection of beers, wines, spirits.
 It's an excellent option for an inexpensive dinner, or for a drink before heading out to the more serious gay bars in Vinohrady and elsewhere.
 One decided note of gay-welcoming vibe: many of the staffers wear T-shirts with the words "straight-friendly" on the back.